pranil-joshi/CurrencyConverter/README.md

 ## Notes / possible next steps

-- No admin configuration screen — the base/quote defaults (`USD`/`EUR`) and cache
+- The API endpoint is admin-configurable (**Stores → Configuration → General →
-  TTLs are constants in `Block/Converter.php` and `Model/CurrencyService.php`;
+  Frankfurter Currency Converter**).
+The base/quote defaults (`USD`/`EUR`) and cache TTLs are still constants in `Block/Converter.php` and `Model/CurrencyService.php`;
-  promoting them to `system.xml` config would be a natural follow-up if this needed to be merchant-configurable.
+  promoting those to `system.xml` config alongside the endpoint would be a natural follow-up if they needed to be merchant-configurable too.